-- 45. Consistent with section 79A of the old CO (Cap.
+- 46. Consistent with section 79A of the predecessor CO (Cap.
 32), section 297 of the new CO states that a company may only make a distribution out of profits available for distribution and that, for the purposes of this section, a company's profits available for distribution are its accumulated, realized profits, so far as not previously utilized by distribution or capitalization, less its accumulated, realized losses, so far as not previously written off in a reduction or reorganisation of capital.
-Such distributable profits are to be computed at the company-level, irrespective of whether the company prepares consolidated financial statements. - 46.
-Also consistent with section 79A of the old CO, section 291 of the new CO states that a reference to realized profits or losses of a company is a reference to those profits or losses of the company that are regarded as realized for the purposes of any financial statements prepared by the directors in accordance with principles generally accepted, at the time when the financial statements were prepared, with respect to the determination for accounting purposes of realized profits or realized losses.
+Such distributable profits are to be computed at the company-level, irrespective of whether the company prepares consolidated financial statements. - 47.
+Also consistent with section 79A of the predecessor CO, section 291 of the new CO states that a reference to realized profits or losses of a company is a reference to those profits or losses of the company that are regarded as realized for the purposes of any financial statements prepared by the directors in accordance with principles generally accepted, at the time when the financial statements were prepared, with respect to the determination for accounting purposes of realized profits or realized losses. - 48.
+In accordance with Accounting Bulletin 4 "Guidance on the Determination of Realised Profits and Losses in the Context of Distributions under the Hong Kong Companies Ordinance" issued by the HKICPA, a profit shall be treated as realised only when realised in the form of: - (a) cash; or - (b) other assets, the ultimate cash realisation of which can be assessed with reasonable certainty.